What is it?

 Do It with Music Master!

-- Choose the “Sound Sequence” technique by clicking the “Select” button.
+- Select the “Sound Sequence” technique and click “Add”.

 Ready when you are